diogoviveiros/Tag_Final_Project/README.md

 ### Path Prediction

-All of the features of path prediction are handled in `prediction.py`.
+All of the features of path prediction are handled in `prediction.py` and almost all of the functions in that file.
 Our prediction algorithm involves collecting a history of positions of the runner robot as x and y coordinates, and then using those coordinates and basic statistical modelling approaches to extrapolate a possible path for the robot.
 In order to collect x & y positions of the runner, we must also track the current x & y position of our chaser robot.
 We do this by setting its starting location to be the origin, (0,0), and as the chaser moves, we use odometry data to update its stored x and y coordinates of the robot, keeping constant track of its location.
 This is handled in the callback function to laser scan updates, `scan_callback`.
 We then use this information, combined with the angle and distance sent by the ardetect.py module, to calculate a coordinate for the runner robot.

 The following diagram shows how we're calculating these coordinates from the given information.